rydmike/theme_demo/README.md

 This example shows how **Riverpod** can be used to change the used key-value database dependency from inside the Flutter app UI.
 This can be interesting to study, since this app needs this dependency to be able to read its settings and be able to start.
 Yet we can control this from inside the running Flutter app.
 In this scenario we are using Riverpod as a service locator and dependency injection replacement.

 Is it really necessary to switch the key-value DB persistence implementation at runtime from inside the app?
-Well maybe not, but the principle might be useful as an in-app development toggle, used during development and testing for other data sources, like using remote data and mock off-line data source.
+Well, maybe not, but the principle might be useful as an in-app development toggle, used during development and testing for other data sources, like using remote data and mock off-line data source.
 It can be useful to have a setup that allows you to do this, in-app from developer options.
-Plus I wanted to see if it can be done with just Riverpod, typically I would have done this part with [GetIt](https://pub.dev/packages/get_it), but nice to see it can be done with just Riverpod.
+Plus, I wanted to see if it can be done with just Riverpod.
+Typically, I would have done this part with [GetIt](https://pub.dev/packages/get_it), but nice to see it can be done with just Riverpod.

 To be able to do this with only **Riverpod**, we need to define a `ProviderContainer` in just plain Dart before we start the Flutter app.
 We can then access the provider that gives us the currently used key-value DB implementation.
 We can then perform whatever async initialization the used key-value DB needs.